Yael Sadan, LCSW

 Karen Tantillo, DSW, LCSW

-Karen has provided clinical supervision for most of her career, beginning in her early years as a psychiatric social worker in several NYC hospitals and later as a community mental health therapist in Atlanta, Georgia and Greenville, SC.
+Karen has provided clinical supervision throughout most of her career, beginning in her early years as an inpatient/outpatient psychiatric social worker in several NYC hospitals and later as a community mental health therapist in both Atlanta, Georgia and Greenville, SC.
 Karen received her Masters in Social Work (MSW) from NYU and most recently earned a Doctorate in clinical social worker from UPenn’s School of Social Policy & Practice.
 The doctoral program brought focus on clinical supervision, AEDP qualitative research/writing and teaching.
 She completed her dissertation on “Undoing Aloneness in the COVID-19 Pandemic: How AEDP Clinicians Have Experienced the Shift to Telehealth and the Impact on the Therapeutic Relationship” in 2022.

 She is excited to provide clinical supervision and hold space for deliberate practice in experientially learning and growing in this deeply transformative model.
 Her style is warm, relational and collaborative.
 She practices both in-person and online in NYC and online Zoom in Georgia and South Carolina, where she is also licensed.
-She is the proud mother of three young adult children and a supportive partner in her relationship.
+She is the proud mother of three young adult children and forever a supportive partner in her relationship.

 Noam Kollet Levin